-- 1. Demonstrates increasing measures to ensure patient safety during transport. - 2.
-Performs an overall assessment to check for presence of pain, nausea, sore throat, adequate muscle strength, recovery from regional block and complaints from patient. - 3.
+- 1. Demonstrates increasing measures to ensure patient safety during transport. - \2.
+Performs an overall assessment to check for presence of pain, nausea, sore throat, adequate muscle strength, recovery from regional block and complaints from patient. - \3.
 Independently conducts pre- and post-op rounds on all patients assigned.

-- 1. Encourages evaluation from instructors. - 2.
-Adapts to changes quickly and functions appropriately understress and emergency situations. - 3.
-Demonstrates professional conduct by: - a. assuming responsibility for own behavior in attendance, punctuality, dress and adherence to hospital and school policies. - b. demonstrating interest in growth by seeking new experiences and independent study. - c. demonstrating anesthetic skills and knowledge appropriate for this level. - 4.
-Provides psychological support to patient. - 5.
+- \1.
+Encourages evaluation from instructors. - \2.
+Adapts to changes quickly and functions appropriately under stress and emergency situations. - 3.
+Demonstrates professional conduct by: - a. assuming responsibility for own behavior in attendance, punctuality, dress and adherence to hospital and school policies. - b. demonstrating interest in growth by seeking new experiences and independent study. - $\ensuremath{\text{c}}.$ demonstrating an esthetic skills and knowledge appropriate for this level. - d.
+Assumes responsibility for own practice. - \4.
+Assesses psychological and cultural needs and provide appropriate support to patient. - \5.
 Gives daily evaluation form to instructor.

-CRITICAL OBJECTIVES
+\CRITICAL OBJECTIVES